microsoft/showwhy/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fshowwhy%2Fmain%2Fdocs%2Fdeployment%2Fazure-template%2FmainTemplate.json)

-Check the [deployment documentation](./docs/deployment/README.md) for instructions on how to deploy to deploy SHowWhy to Azure AKS (either via one-click or manually), and how to deploy ShowWhy into a local Kubernetes instance.
+Check the [deployment documentation](./docs/deployment/README.md) for instructions on how to deploy to deploy ShowWhy to Azure AKS (either via one-click or manually), and how to deploy ShowWhy into a local Kubernetes instance.

 # Contribute